Information for Walkers

 • Whistle.
 In the event an emergency signalling is required.

 • Mobile phone, map, compass or other navigation device.
-The Walk Leader will normally endeavour to look after navigation and emergency communication, but backup can be invaluable.
+The Bushwalking Leader will normally endeavour to look after navigation and emergency communication, but backup can be invaluable.

-• The car pool cost is 35c per kilometre (for all cars, plus any other reasonable costs, e.g. National Park or road toll fees).
-This cost is shared equally between everybody.
-The Walk Leader’s decision will be final.
+Carpooling Rates.
+The carpool cost is 35c per kilometre (for all cars, plus any other reasonable costs, e.g. National Park or road toll fees).
+This cost is shared equally between the driver/s and the passenger/s.
+The Activity Leader may also decide to charge a flat fee e,g, $5 or $10 per person depending on the distance to be travelled.
+The Activity Leader’s decision will be final.

 Other Information

-• Safety.
-The Walk Leader must appoint a Last Person to check that nobody gets left behind.
-A minimum of 4 people are required for an ANB Club Bush Walk to proceed.
+• Bushwalking Safety.
+The Bushwalking Leader must appoint a Last Person to check that nobody gets left behind.
+A minimum of 4 people are required for any All Nations activity to proceed.

-• If you are Injured.
+• If you are subject to an incident or Injury.
 Our Club has an excellent safety record but just in case, we are insured through the Confederation of Bushwalking Clubs for Public Liability and Personal Injury.
-If you are injured then please immediately notify the Walk Leader.
+If you are involved in an incident or injury then please immediately notify the Activity Leader.
 Assistance can then be organised for you as required.
-The Walk Leader will also complete an Injury Report (located on the back of the Attendance Form) for submission to our Club Committee.
-Information on making an insurance claim is available in the Member's section of the website or from a Committee Member.
+The Activity Leader will also complete an Incident & Injury Report for submission to our Club Committee.
+Information on making an insurance claim is attached below and available in the Information for Member's section of the website or from a Committee Member.

 • Public Transport.
 Phone 131 500 or visit http://www.transportnsw.info/.
 Check before the activity for information on delays and track work.
 Leave home earlier if necessary.
 It is your responsibility not to delay the start of the activity.